Showing posts with label plants. Show all posts

 At the Kendeda Canopy Walk, hidden by a canopy of trees and shrubs, was the Mammoth.

-The Mammoth was covered in Greenery, except for his white tusk, which helped keep him hidden from view.
+The Mammoth was covered in Greenery, except for its white tusks, which helped keep it hidden from view.

 Mammoth